This the multi-page printable view of this section. Click here to print.

 6. Restart the company.

-6 - Subscriptions
+6 - Create a subscriptions

 Learn how to setup Subscriptions, used for receiving data from other Business Central companies.

-Subscription card
+Subscription Card

 2. Enter the Party code for the sending company and select the related Topic.

-3. Pryme Intercompany Project only.
+3. Pryme Intercompany Project only:

 • Inv.
-Setup template Defines the default invoice template for intercompany projects.
+Setup template defines the default invoice template for intercompany projects.
 Leave blank to add templates manually.

-• Res. price template Specifies the transfer pricing list for projects.
+• Res. price template specifies the transfer pricing list for projects.

 5. Use Subscription Fields to modify field-level data processing, mapping, and rules.